At Home retail chain files for bankruptcy as part of restructuring effort

 At Home, the home decor and furniture retailer with more than 200 locations in the United States, is filing for bankruptcy.

-The popular retail chain announced Monday that it is entering Chapter 11 protection as part of a Restructuring Support Agreement intended to eliminate $2 billion in debt and provide $200 million in capital to aid with the restructuring process.
+The popular retail chain announced Monday that it is entering Chapter 11 protection as part of a restructuring agreement intended to eliminate $2 billion in debt and provide $200 million in capital to aid with the restructuring process.

 Owned by Hellman & Friedman, the Plano, Texas-based company, which has been struggling for months amid rising tariffs, entered a forbearance agreement with lenders after it after it missed an interest payment on May 15, Bloomberg reported.